-The employer information reporting requirements are applied separately to each ALE member comprising the ALE, consistent with the approach used to determine any assessable payment.
-For example, each ALE member is liable for its own information reporting requirements, and is not liable for the information reporting requirements of any other entity in the controlled group comprising the ALE.
+The employer information reporting requirements are applied separately to each Aggregated ALE Group Member comprising the ALE, consistent with the approach used to determine any assessable payment.
+For example, each ALE Member is liable for its own information reporting requirements, and is not liable for the information reporting requirements of any other entity in the controlled group comprising the Aggregated ALE Group.

-For more information on the employer aggregation rules, see section V.D. of the preamble to the employer shared responsibility provision regulations, section 54.4980H-2 of the ESRP regulations and ESRP Q&A #6 and #42 .
+For more information on the employer aggregation rules, see section V.D. of the preamble to the employer shared responsibility provision regulations, section 54.4980H-2 of the ESRP regulations and ESRP Q&As.

 When to Report